neura-sx/graphene-book/book/interfaces/tutorial-interfacing-with-ws.md

 {"id":888,"method":"call","params":[1,"network_broadcast",[]]}
 {"id":888,"method":"call","params":[1,"history",[]]}
 ```
-...to receive API identifiers for the Network Broadcast API and the History API.
+...to receive API identifiers for the two remaining APIs: the Network Broadcast API and the History API.